IMPACTs Lifeline Express – the world’s first hospital to go on rails.

 Six railway carriages have been rebuilt to create a ‘surgical hospital on wheels’, enabling free of charge medical intervention for large groups of impoverished people in hard-to-reach areas who stand without any form of health care services in India.

-Since our start-up in 1991, more than 600 000 disabled people in India have been treated for unnecessary disabilities such as clubfoot and musculature issues, middle ear complications, cataracts, tooth issues and split palate onboard the Lifeline Express.
+Since our start-up in 1991, more than 600 000 disabled people in India have been treated for unnecessary disabilities such as clubfoot and musculature issues, middle ear complications, cataracts, tooth issues and cleft palate onboard the Lifeline Express.

 More than 100 000 health care professionals – from both India and beyond – have contributed with their skills and competence, and in a cost efficient way laid the foundation for a new life for thousands of disabled people.
 Proving our concept’s efficiency, it has now been duplicated with four Lifeline Express trains in China in addition to two in South Africa.